 7 September 2018

 Claire registered as a blood stem cell donor in 2013/14 after seeing a patient appeal.
 Earlier this year she received the call to say she was a match for a patient.
-Here, she kindle shares her experience with us.
+Here, she kindly shares her experience with us.

-Claire's blood stem cell donation experience
+Claire's donation experience

 I registered myself and my husband with DKMS in 2013/14 after I saw an appeal for a toddler who needed a bone marrow transplant.
 I received and returned the swabs and, to be honest, forgot all about it until April 2018 when I got a phone call saying that I had been matched with a patient who needed a stem cell donation.
 The process from that point was surprisingly easy for me, the procedure was clearly explained, appointments were made around my availability and I was reassured by all of the precautions in place to ensure that the health of both myself and recipient were carefully considered.In all my dealings with the clinic, I found the staff extremely friendly and helpful.